God of War (2018 video game): Reviews

-God of War received "universal acclaim" according to review aggregator Metacritic, tying it with the original God of War for the highest score in the franchise.
+God of War received "universal acclaim" from critics, according to review aggregator website Metacritic, tying it with the original God of War for the highest score in the franchise.
 It has the fourth-highest score of all-time for a PlayStation 4 game, and the highest score for an original, non-remastered PlayStation 4 exclusive.
 It was the highest rated PlayStation 4 game of 2018 until the release of Red Dead Redemption 2 in October, which pushed God of War to second.
-It is also tied with the Xbox One version of Celeste for the second-highest score of 2018, regardless of platform.
+It is also tied with the Xbox One version of Celeste for the second-highest score of 2018 regardless of platform.
 God of War received particular praise for its art direction, graphics, combat system, music, story, use of Norse mythology, characters, and cinematic feeling.
 Many reviewers felt it had successfully revitalized the series without losing the core identity of its predecessors.

 The story was well praised.
 Nick Plessas of Electronic Gaming Monthly (EGM) said the story's most memorable moments were the interactions between Kratos and Atreus.
-He also noted, "there is often some comic relief to be found when Kratos' curtness and Atreus' charming naivety collide."
+He also noted, "there is often some comic relief to be found when Kratos's curtness and Atreus's charming naivety collide."
 He felt the presence of Atreus showed a side to Kratos not seen before, and that Kratos had evolved emotionally: "The rage and pain of his past is in constant conflict with his desire to spare his son from it, which comes across in even the most subtle actions and words, demonstrating the effort he is putting in."
-Plessas said Atreus' character was similarly complex.
+Plessas said Atreus's character was similarly complex.
 He commented it is easy for child characters "to succumb to a number of annoying child archetypes," but Atreus is more like a young man who is doing his best in an adult world.
 Game Informer's Joe Juba similarly praised the story, particularly the relationship between Kratos and Atreus: "The interactions of Kratos and Atreus range from adversarial to compassionate, and these exchanges have ample room to breathe and draw players in."
 Juba said that Kratos conveys more character than in any previous game.
 Peter Brown of GameSpot felt that although Kratos and Atreus were enjoyable, it was Mímir who stole the show.
 He also said that regardless of which character the player meets, the cast of God of War is "strong, convincing, and oddly enchanting."
 Writing for Game Revolution, Jason Faulkner praised Santa Monica for creating a sequel that new players would be able to understand without having played any of the previous games, while at the same time providing story references to those past games that returning fans would appreciate.
-Speaking of the relationship between Kratos and Atreus, Faulkner wrote that, "Watching the two grow throughout their journey is incredibly rewarding," equating it to that of Ellie and Joel from The Last of Us or Lee and Clementine from Telltale Games' The Walking Dead.
+Speaking of the relationship between Kratos and Atreus, Faulkner wrote that, "Watching the two grow throughout their journey is incredibly rewarding," equating it to that of Ellie and Joel from The Last of Us or Lee and Clementine from Telltale Games's The Walking Dead.